Skip to main content

 Note

 The RDK X3 Module comes with a pre-installed test version of the system image.
-To ensure the use of the latest version of the system, it is recommended to refer to this document to complete the burning of the latest version of the system image.
+To ensure the use of the latest version of the system, it is recommended to refer to the current document to complete the burning of the latest version of the system image.